lzjever/routilux/README.md

 ## 🏢 About Agentsmith

 **Routilux** is part of the **Agentsmith** open-source ecosystem.
-Agentsmith is a ToB intelligent agent and algorithm development platform, currently deployed in multiple highway management companies, securities firms, and regulatory agencies in China.
+Agentsmith is a ToB AI agent and algorithm development platform, currently deployed in multiple highway management companies, securities firms, and regulatory agencies in China.
 The Agentsmith team is gradually open-sourcing the platform by removing proprietary code and algorithm modules, as well as enterprise-specific customizations, while decoupling the system for modular use by the open-source community.

 ### 🌟 Agentsmith Open-Source Projects